Section conjectures over $\mathbb{C}$ and Kodaira fibrations: Abstract

 \section{Abstract}

 In this paper we propose and study topological and Hodge theoretic analogues of Grothendieck's section conjecture over the complex numbers.
 We study these questions in the context of family of curves, in particular Kodaira fibrations, and in the context of the family of Jacobians associated to a Kodaira fibration.
-We showed that in the case of family of curves, both the topological and Hodge-theoretic analogues of the injectivity part of the section conjecture holds, and that in the case of family of Jacobians, the topological analogue of the surjectivity part of the section conjecture does not hold in general.
-For family of curves, we also reduce the topological analogue of the surjectivity part of the section conjecture to the case where the families have no algebraic sections.
+We showed that in the case of family of curves, both the topological and Hodge-theoretic analogues of the injectivity part of the section conjecture holds, and that the topological analogue of the surjectivity part of the section conjecture does not hold in general for families of curves (proven in the appendix written by Lee and Serv\'{a}n) and families of Jacobians.